evennia/evennia/docs/sphinx/source/wiki/SessionProtocols.rst

 -  ``disconnect()`` - called when manually disconnecting.
 Must call the protocol-specific disconnect method (e.g. ``connectionLost`` above)
 -  ``data_out(string="", data=None)`` - data from Evennia to player.
-   ``string`` is normally a raw text string with formatting. ``data`` can be a collection of any extra information the server want to give to the protocol; it's completely up to the Protocol to handle this (e.g. telnet completely ignores the ``data`` variable).
-From inside Evennia, this if often called with the alias ``msg`` instead.
-This method should call the protocol-specific send method, such as ``self.sendLine()``, directly.
+   This method should handle any protocol-specific processing before relaying data on to a send-method like ``self.sendLine()`` mentioned above. ``string`` is normally a raw text string with formatting.
+   ``data`` can be a collection of any extra information the server want to give to the protocol- it's completely up to the Protocol to handle this.
+To take an example, telnet assumes ``data`` to be either ``None`` or a dictionary with flags for how the text should be parsed.
+From inside Evennia, ``data_out`` is often called with the alias ``msg`` instead.

 Assorted notes
 --------------